Talesofwing/algorithm-exercise/sort_demo/counting-sort/README.md

 It is only suitable for integers or data that can be mapped to an integer range.

+The core idea is to create an array ranging from 0 to max and map the values into the array.
+This allows for fast sorting, but the drawback is that it requires a significant amount of additional memory.

 The algorithm proceeds as follows.

 1. **Find the Maximum Value**: Identify the largest element in the input array.